qutheory/cloud-documentation/docs/server-setup/general/how-do-cronjobs-work.md

 This way you only pay for the time while the job is running.
 This replica won't receive any web requests, so it won't slow down your requests.

+!!! note
-`NB:` Be aware that when the job is starting, it might take 5-30 seconds for the job to start, because we need to spin up the replica.
+    Be aware that when the job is starting, it might take 5-30 seconds for the job to start, because we need to spin up the replica.

 ## Cronjob syntax

 ### Command

+!!! note
-`IMPORTANT` Never prefix your job with `vapor` or `App` etc. We will do this for you.
+    Never prefix your job with `vapor` or `App` etc. We will do this for you.

 So if i want to run `prepare` in a cronjob, simply set command to:
 ```